MicrosoftDocs/cpp-docs/docs/cpp/initializing-classes-and-structs-without-constructors-cpp.md

 }
 ```

 When a `class` or `struct` has no constructor, you provide the list elements in the order that the members are declared in the `class`.
 If the `class` has a constructor, provide the elements in the order of the parameters.
-If a type has a default constructor, either implicitly or explicitly declared, you can use default brace initialization (with empty braces).
-For example, the following `class` may be initialized by using both default and non-default brace initialization:
+If a type has a default constructor, either implicitly or explicitly declared, you can use brace initialization with empty braces to invoke it.
+For example, the following `class` may be initialized by using both empty and non-empty brace initialization:

 ```cpp
 #include <string>